 Performance Case Study

 Real-life data shows that the performance gain and resource savings of using network databases can be quite significant.
-In a data structure using a three-way relationship among the ARTIST, ALBUM and SONG tables, our developers compared the data modification and query performance of the relational and network database models using both desktop systems and small, consumer devices.
+In a data structure using a three-way relationship among the ARTIST, ALBUM, and SONG tables, our SQL developers compared the data modification and query performance of the relational and network database models using both desktop systems and small, consumer devices.
 They found that the network model used 29 percent less disk space to store the same number of records and relationships than the relational data model.
 All the storage savings can be attributed to replacing the ARTIST-ALBUM and the ALBUM-SONG foreign-key indices with set pointers.

 Removing these data structures had a huge effect on the storage requirements because a typical B-Tree index requires approximately 1.3 times the space of what it indexes.
 They also discovered that the network database model achieved up to 23 times better insert performance and up to 123 times faster query performance, as shown in Table 1.

 Different management requirements mean different data structures and different methods of storing and accessing the data.
-The resulting system may consist of a few tables with no relationships, or hundreds of tables associated with complex relationships.
-While the relational data model is the de facto standard, we now know that it does not always provide the optimal solutions for more complex data management problems.
+The resulting system may consist of a few tables with no relationships or hundreds of tables associated with complex relationships.
+While the relational data model is the de facto standard, we now know that it does not always provide optimal solutions for more complex data management problems.
 Selecting the appropriate data model, or even combining multiple models, can produce a far more efficient result than the relational data model alone.
 The result is significant cost savings, improving quality and an enhanced user experience.

 Conclusion – Network Model for Speed, Relational for Usability

 While the relational data model is very popular because of its ease of use, it requires key and index tables which drastically slows down an application.
 The network database model provides faster access to the data and is the optimal method for a fast application.
 So if you click on your favorite artist and see the list of their 20-plus albums and movie titles in a split second on your media player, it may just be driven by a network-model database engine under the hood.
+Raima Database Manager leverages both models, learn more about our advanced data modeling or download a free trial now.